 Leroy Cudjoe: Huddersfield Giants centre on reaching 300 club appearances and his biggest influences

-Huddersfield centre Cudjoe is set to make his 300th appearance for the club in Thursday' Betfred Super League match against Hull FC; watch live on Sky Sports Mix from 7pm (kick-off 7.45pm)
+Huddersfield centre Cudjoe is set to make his 300th appearance for the club in Thursday's Betfred Super League match against Hull FC; watch live on Sky Sports Mix from 7pm (kick-off 7.45pm)

 By Marc Bazeley